f5devcentral/f5-velos-training/docs/velos_deploying_a_tenant.rst

 Tenant Image Types
 ------------------

 Tenant images for F5OS are available on downloads.f5.com.
 VELOS allows different packaging options for tenant images.
 It will be up to administrators to choose the image that is best suited for their environment.
 The main differences between the image types will be how much space they can consume on disk, and whether they allow in place upgrades.
-VELOS only supports specific TMOS releases: versions 14.1.4 and later, 15.1.4 and later, and 17.1.x and later are supported.
-There is no plan to support v16.0, 16.1, or 17.0 tenants.
+VELOS only supports specific TMOS releases: versions 14.1.4 and later, 15.1.4 and later, and 17.1.x and later, and 21.x and later are supported.
+There is no support v16.0, 16.1, or 17.0 tenants.
 Tenant images for VELOS can be found on downloads.f5.com.

+Updated F5OS / TMOS tenant versions that are supported can be found here:

+`K86001294: F5OS hardware/software support matrix <https://my.f5.com/manage/s/article/K86001294>`_

 Select **BIG-IP** for Group, the **Product Line**, and the version of software you want to run as seen below.